srubino6/covidhack/README.md

 # Pandemio

-Pandemio is a WIP website designed to combat the shroud surrounding COVID testkits.
+Pandemio is a WIP website designed to combat the shroud surrounding COVID test kits.

 ## Adobe XD